Effect-TS/website/README.md

 To update the versions of packages used in the playground, follow these steps:

 1. Open the `snapshots/tutorials/package.json` file and update it with the desired versions of the packages.
-2. After editing the file, execute the command `pnpm snapshots` in your terminal to apply the changes.

 ## Create Mermaid Diagrams